alifaizankazmi/codingWithoutCoffee/content/posts/listReversal.md

     isList [1 2 3]
     1b

 Why do I want such a function, you ask?
 Because I would like to ultimately define a function that takes a list as an argument and returns another list with its elements in the reverse order.
-Since kdb has no loops, one way we could achieve a list reversal is via recursion and for recursion to work (or, more precisely, to stop!) we need a base case.
+One way we could achieve a list reversal is via recursion and for recursion to work (or, more precisely, to stop!) we need a base case.
 In this example, the base case would be the point where we have reduced the provided list to its last element.

 ## Really?
 Recursion?

 Wait, do we really need recursion?
 Given that Q is an array programming language (among other things), could we not just pass a list of indices as an argument to our list in order to obtain a new reversed list?
 Of course, we'll need to make sure the list of indices is in reverse, too.
 But that shouldn't be difficult.
-We can make use of the `til` function:
+To generate a list of indices, we can make use of the `til` function:

     til 3
     0 1 2

-The function can be used to obtain a list of valid indices by using the `count` function:
+The function can be used to obtain a list of valid indices for a list by using the `count` function:

     list: 1 2 3
     til count list
     0 1 2

-Now, if we can reverse the list of indices then our problem should be solved:
+Now, if we could reverse the list of indices then our problem should be solved:

     list 2 1 0
     3 2 1